 A survey on medical error released in 2017 by the IHI/NPSF Lucian Leape Institute and NORC at the University of Chicago found that 41% of people in the U.S. believed a medical error was made in their care.

-In other words, one in five people believe that they may have been subject to some form of medical malpractice in the past.
-Diagnostic failure, surgical error, and medication errors were the three most commonly report types of medical error in the survey.
+In other words, one in five people believe they may have been subject to some form of medical malpractice.
+Diagnostic failure, surgical error, and medication errors were the survey’s three most commonly reported types of medical error.

-A 2020 study shows that high medical mistakes with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.
+A 2020 study shows that serious medical mistakes with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.

-Of those reporting that they experienced medical error - 73% indicated that were actually injured by the error.
+Of those reporting that they experienced medical error – 73% indicated that they were actually injured.
 This data clearly indicates that possibly millions of people are injured by medical negligence every year, but very few of them ever become plaintiffs in a malpractice case.

-Another study by Johns Hopkins in 2013 estimated that only 1% of all adverse medical incidents eventually result in malpractice claims or lawsuits.
+Another study by Johns Hopkins estimated that only 1% of all adverse medical incidents eventually result in malpractice claims or lawsuits.
 Measuring Diagnostic Errors in Primary Care (JAMA 2013)

 More Medical Malpractice Statistics

-- National statistics show 1.8% of doctors account for more than half - half! - of all malpractice payments (January 5, 2021).
+- National statistics show that 1.8% of doctors account for more than half! – of all malpractice payments (January 5, 2021).

 - A medical diagnosis by an Australian doctor is incorrect one in seven times (September 1, 2020).

 A review of the 41 nationally reported settlements and verdicts is still informative.
-The three most common types of malpractice involved in these 41 cases was diagnostic failure, birth injury, and treatment failure.
+The three most common types of malpractice involved in these 41 cases were diagnostic failure, birth injury, and treatment failure.

-Diagnostic Failure: Eleven of the nationally reported verdicts and settlements were based on allegations of failure to diagnose or delayed diagnosis.
-There were eight verdicts and three settlements and total damages of $220 million were awarded for an average of $20 million per case.
+- Diagnostic Failure: Eleven nationally reported verdicts and settlements were based on allegations of failure to diagnose or delayed diagnosis.
+Eight verdicts, three settlements, and total damages of $220 million were awarded for an average of $20 million per case.

-If you would like to learn more about medical malpractice litigation or think you might have a malpractice claim, call Miller & Zois at 800-553-8082 or get a free online consultation.
+If you want to learn more about medical malpractice litigation or think you might have a malpractice claim, call Miller & Zois at 800-553-8082 or get a free online consultation.